There is no excerpt because this is a protected post.Read More

 - Washington Native Plant Society

-Learn more about Northwest native plants and their importance to Pacific Northwest Ecosystems through the UW and other important resources.
+Learn more about Northwest native plants and their importance to Pacific Northwest Ecosystems through the resources housed at the University of Washington and other organizations.

 - Burke Herbarium Plant Database – This site is the go-to for identifying plants and fungi in the PNW.
 Use the search box in the corner (Latin names only) or the “More search options” right below to search with common names or other features.
 This ID key is helpful when trying to figure something out with a combination of traits like flower color, bloom time, leaf arrangement, or habitat.